CodeWithGirish/Automating-CA-Onboarding/README.md

 ## Databse
 1. DB Name: onboarding
+   - Tables: user, forminfo
-2. Use your MySql User and pass
+3. Use your MySql User and pass

 ## Contact
 For any inquiries, please contact: